mixedbread-ai/batched/README.md

 ## Installation

-To install the Batch, you can use pip:
+To install the Batched, you can use pip:

 ```bash
 pip install batched